svin24/svin24.github.io/content/blog/Status-update-May-2022.md

 ---

 This was an exciting month: [the Hare programming language] is a secret no more!
-You can now [try out] the programming language I first teased [almost one year ago] and [tell me what you think](mailto:sir@cmpwn.com).
+You can now [try out] the programming language I first teased [over a year ago] and [tell me what you think](mailto:sir@cmpwn.com).
 I hope you like it!
 I'm quite pleased with it so far.

 [the Hare programming language]: https://harelang.org
 [try out]: https://harelang.org/tutorials/introduction/
-[almost one year ago]: /2021/03/19/A-new-systems-language.html
+[over a year ago]: /2021/03/19/A-new-systems-language.html

 One thing Hare has done is allow me to unshelve several projects which were blocked pending the availability of a suitable language to write them in.
 I have